enebular/docs/en/Config/Access.md

 Next, permissions called "Asset privileges" can be configured for each of the assets of the three user types.

-- owner: view / edit / deploy / delete / add members
+- owner: view / edit / deploy / delete / add or delete Outside collaborators / change privilege of project collaborator
-- admin: view / edit / deploy / delete / add members
+- admin: view / edit / deploy / delete / add or delete Outside collaborators / change privilege of project collaborator
 - superdev: view / edit / deploy
 - developer: view / edit
 - operator: view / deploy